Yaandle/ImageFinder/README.md

 Trained using Ultralytics YOLOV8.

-Without Streamlit UI, for app with streamlit UI use STREAMLITUI branch.
+Without Streamlit UI, for the app with UI use streamlit-ui branch.